pygfx/pygfx/pygfx/utils/text/README.md

 indices, an array of positions, and several attributes needed to do the layout.

-In the layout step, we perform re-ordering (if LTR scripts are used) alignment, and justification.
+In the layout step, we perform line breaks, text wrapping, alignment, justification, etc. The re-ordering of items (if LTR scripts are used) can be seen as pre-processing for the layout procedure.

 The result of this step is a complete PyGfx geometry ready for rendering.